-This easy raspberry sauce is so versatile & quick to make!
-Just 2 ingredients & 10 minutes to a thick, glossy topping that’s great on just about anything!
+This easy raspberry sauce is so versatile and quick to make!
+With only two ingredients and 10 minutes, you’ll have a thick, glossy topping that’s great on almost anything!

-Aka: raspberry coulis, this simple topping will elevate all your desserts to the next level.
-It’s great on everything from cheesecake to ice cream to cake to breakfast dishes like French toast or waffles.
+Aka: raspberry coulis, this simple topping will elevate all your favorite desserts to the next level.
+It’s great on everything from cheesecake to ice cream, cake to breakfast dishes like French toast or waffles.

-It whips up in just about 10 minutes and you only need 2 ingredients to make it.
+It whips up in 10 minutes, and you only need two ingredients to make it.

-It’s a beautiful, brilliant jewel-red, fruity, tangy and a little sweet.
+It’s a beautiful, brilliant jewel-red, fruity, and tangy, with the perfect amount of sweetness.

 Let’s dive right in!